Leaders

 What is the National Final?

-Based on the results of all 2022 RBC Training Ground qualifying (and virtual) testing, and the subsequent sport-specific testing, 100 of the top athletes as nominated by our NSO partners will be invited to the National Final.
-This all-expense paid trip (host city and venue TBD) will represent the final stage of testing prior to selection of the RBC ‘Future Olympians’ – the top 30 athletes who will be selected for continued support through the program and their identified sport.
+Based on the results of RBC Training Ground qualifying (and virtual) testing, and the subsequent sport-specific testing (if applicable), 100 of the top athletes as nominated by our NSO partners will be invited to the National Final.
+This all-expense paid trip will represent the final stage of testing prior to selection of RBC ‘Future Olympians’ – the top 35 athletes who are chosen for continued support through the program.

 What happens after the National Final?